 Delivery and Redelivery Liquidated Damages.
 In the event that ENA is unable to deliver the negotiated amount of gas at the Hill Lake meter on the Lone Star WA line as indicated in point 2, ENA shall provide to Falcon the quantity of (a) the corresponding month’s Gas Daily FOM index for Waha plus $0.15 times (b) the amount of gas to be delivered, to allow Falcon to go to the market and purchase the gas it needs for pressure.
 In this event, the gas purchased and injected into the facility would still belong to ENA for redelivery at the end of the term.
 In the event that Falcon does not redeliver to ENA the gas at the meter where Falcon’s prospective lateral connects to the Lone Star X line as indicated in point 3, ENA shall be entitled to receive from Falcon the quantity of (a) the corresponding month’s Gas Daily FOM index for Waha plus $0.40 times (b) the amount of gas to be delivered, to allow ENA to recoup the cost to repurchase the gas that is due to ENA.

 Bankruptcy and Significant Credit Event Liquidated Damages.
-In the event that Falcon is subject to bankruptcy proceedings or any other significant credit event, Falcon and its creditors may elect to return to ENA its gas before the end of the term of this transaction subject to fees and cost reimbursements to ENA.
-These costs include, but are not limited to, reimbursement that compensates ENA for withdrawing its gas, transporting it to another storage facility (approved by ENA), paying for firm storage until January 2004 and all fees charged by the storage operator.
-In addition to these costs, Falcon and its creditors will be subject to a one-time fee of
+In the event that Falcon becomes bankrupt, insolvent, or has any other significant credit event, Falcon shall return to ENA its gas upon the occurrence of such event and shall be liable to ENA for any fees and cost reimbursements to ENA, including, but are not limited to, reimbursement that compensates ENA for withdrawing its gas, transporting it to another storage facility (approved by ENA), paying for firm storage until January 2004 and all fees charged by the storage operator.
+In addition to these costs, Falcon and its creditors will be subject to a one-time fee of $500,000.
+ENA shall retain a security interest in the gas and Falcon shall execute all documents which are required to effectuate and file such security interest.
+Falcon shall not grant any other party any security interest in the gas.
+Falcon shall keep whole and hold ENA harmless for any third party liens place on the gas.

 Proposal 2